Aristocratjnr/HCI/README.md

  <img src="images/screenshot.png" alt="project">

- Furnish is a simple and clean ecommerce theme built for a fictional furniture business.
+ Sadal is a simple and clean ecommerce theme built for a fictional furniture business.

  The project is built using HTML, CSS and Javascript.